-Welcome to our camping site in the back forty of our rural, mostly forested homestead.
+Welcome to Feral Picnic Table, one of two private camping sites in the back forty of our rural, mostly forested homestead.
 We are located in the middle of a world-class gravel grinder's paradise surrounded by hundreds of miles of dirt roads, so be sure to bring your bike - or ride it in!
 This primitive spot offers full afternoon sun at the picnic table.
 Pitch up to three two-person tents in the designated spots just into the trees, including one carpeted in deep moss, or pitch a larger tent in the sunshine.

 This site is accessible by car and pickup truck via a class four (unmaintained) road, and you can drive right to your site, though we recommend 4WD or AWD.
-At the site, you will find a rustic picnic table, fire ring, and privacy as this is currently the only site we offer.
-No outhouse yet, so be prepared to take care of your business appropriately in the woods.
+At the site, you will find a rustic picnic table, fire ring, and privacy as this is currently one of only two sites we offer.
+A shared rustic outhouse sits between the sites.

 Our 47-acre property and the surrounding area are home to barred owls, turkeys, squirrels, chipmunks, and rabbits, as well as large animals like deer, moose, and bear.
 Several beaver ponds are home to beavers, muskrats, ducks, and so many "peepers" in the spring you will question how frogs can possibly be so loud.